dotzenith/tilde/README.md

 If you opted to not use Caddy.
 The services are available at `homeserver-internal-ip:service-port`

-The mapping for the ports is as follows
+The mapping for the ports is as follows:

 - `wireguard: 51821`
 - `portainer: 9000`